hicsail/intact-backend/README.md

 ## Configuration

-Copy `.env.example` to `.env` and edit the file with your own configuration values.
+During local development, copy `.env.example` to `.env` and edit the file with your own configuration values.

+On your deployment, set environment variables on the containers using the method appropriate to your deployment platform (e.g. config map, `stack.env`, etc.).
+See `compose.yml`.

 For documentation and defaults for each variable, see the `Settings` class in `main.py`.

+#### Admin password

+For example, to change the admin password, set the `ADMIN_PASSWORD` environment variable.

 ## Set up for local dev